Chart Color Schemes

 Bannockburn is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Bannockburn, as per the latest Census evaluation, 95.8% of dwellings were houses while 4.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This differs from Non-Metro Vic.'s figures of 98.0% houses and 2.0% other dwellings.
-Home ownership in Bannockburn stood at 30.0%, with mortgaged dwellings at 58.5% and rented ones at 11.4%.
-The median monthly mortgage repayment in the area was $1,863, higher than Non-Metro Vic.'s average of $1,800.
+Bannockburn's dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.1% other dwellings.
+In comparison, Non-Metro Vic.'s dwelling structure was 98.0% houses and 2.0% other dwellings.
+Home ownership in Bannockburn stood at 30.0%, with mortgaged dwellings at 58.5% and rented dwellings at 11.4%.
+The median monthly mortgage repayment in Bannockburn was $1,863, above Non-Metro Vic.'s average of $1,800.
 The median weekly rent figure in Bannockburn was $390, compared to Non-Metro Vic.'s $330.
-Nationally, Bannockburn's mortgage repayments align with the Australian average of $1,863, while rents are higher at $390 compared to the national figure of $375.
+Nationally, Bannockburn's mortgage repayments matched the Australian average of $1,863, while rents were higher at $375.

 Frequently Asked Questions - Housing